What is social pedagogy?

 Dealing with the ‘new normal’.
 Creating places of sanctuary, community and hope for children and young people in schools and local organizations.
 We explore how educators, pedagogues and practitioners work to create the conditions in schools for education, learning and change in the context of the COVID-19 ‘new normal’.

 Marie Paneth – Branch Street, The Windemere Children, art and pedagogy.
 Paneth was a talented painter, art therapist and pedagogue.
 Her book, Branch Street (1944) is a classic exploration of community-based work with children during the Second World War – and the healing use she made of art both with The Windemere Children (2020) and in later practice was pioneering.
-In this piece, we explore her work as a social pedagogue – mostly in the 1940s – and continuing relevance.
+In this piece, we explore her work as a social pedagogue – mostly in the 1940s – and her continuing relevance.

 Some key social pedagogy arenas